This website uses cookies. by continuing to browse the site you are agreeing to our cookies policy.

 • How many joeys were killed as part of this event?

-• After spending significant amounts on its development, The Koala Hospital, now Koala Ward (in significant part funded by the RSPCA in Victoria from public wildlife rescue donations from 2019-20 wildfires), at the Victorian Government’s Werribee Open Range Zoo, built for the purpose of assisting wildfire injured wildfire, particularly from Western Victoria, why did no Koalas from the Budj Bim fires make it to this expensive facility?
+• After spending significant amounts on its development, the Koala Hospital, now Koala Ward (in significant part funded by the RSPCA in Victoria from public donations to rescue and rehabilitate wildlife caught up in the 2019-20 wildfires), at the Victorian Government’s Werribee Open Range Zoo, built for the purpose of assisting wildlife injured in wildfires, particularly so from Western Victoria, why did no Koalas from the Budj Bim fires make it to this expensive facility?

 • What were the RSPCA’s and Zoos Victoria’s role in the killing?